TroyMetrics/Benchmark-Overlays/README.md

 This icon indicates that all 12VHPWR pins are operating within expected parameters — with amperage levels safely below the maximum rated specification and well-balanced across all pins.
 No action is required. ✅<br><br>

 ## <img src="https://github.com/TroyMetrics/Benchmark-Overlays/blob/main/assets/images/Power_Status_Danger.png" width="20"> **Danger State (Power Alert)** <br>
-This icon and alert is triggered when one or more 12VHPWR pins exceed the maximum rated specification of **9.2 amps**, or drops to **0 amps**, indicating a critical deviation from safe operating conditions that may result in power delivery failure or hardware damage. 🛑<br>
+This icon and alert is triggered when one or more 12VHPWR pins exceed the maximum rated specification of **9.2 amps**, or drops to **0 amps**, indicating a critical deviation from safe operating conditions that may result in power delivery failure or hardware damage. 🔴<br>
 <p align="center">
   <img src="https://github.com/TroyMetrics/Benchmark-Overlays/blob/main/assets/images/Power_Detector_Power_Alert_Preview.png" width="100%"><br><br>
 </p>